 The Cooper’s hawk and its closely related accipiter cousin, the sharp-shinned hawk, can be one of the most difficult birds of prey to identify.
-Swift and agile, this raptor is a cunning predator that can be found not only in forested areas but also in backyards.
+Swift and agile, this raptor is a cunning predator that can be found not only in forested areas but also in yards and suburban areas.

 - Bill: Dark, hooked, yellow cere

 - Size: 14-20 inches long with 25-35-inch wingspan, long tail

 - Markings: Genders have similar colors and markings but females are larger.
 The head is blue-gray with a darker cap that contrasts with a paler nape.
 The wings and back are blue-gray.
 The chest and abdomen are white with heavy rufous or brown barring or streaking that is lighter toward the legs.
 The long tail has thick bars and prominent white tip, though the tip can quickly become worn and may not be immediately visible.
 The undertail coverts are white and the legs are yellow.
 The eyes are red in mature birds, but juvenile Cooper's hawks have paler yellow or red-orange eyes.
 Juvenile birds also have drip-like brown streaking on the breast rather than the barring pattern.